Z3nto/upturtle/README.md

 A lightweight, easy-to-use self-hosted monitoring solution written in Go that keeps track of your services and infrastructure with real-time status updates and flexible notification options.

+> **⚠️ Note**: This project is still under active development.
+Features and APIs may change.

 ## Features

 - **ICMP**, **HTTP/S**, **Docker** monitoring